City-Zouitel/JetNote/README.md

 The Room persistence library provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.

 ### [DataStore](https://developer.android.com/topic/libraries/architecture/datastore)
-Jetpack DataStore is a data storage solution that allows you to store key-value pairs or typed objects with protocol buffers.
-DataStore uses Kotlin coroutines and Flow to store data asynchronously, consistently, and transactionally.
+Jetpack DataStore is a info storage solution that allows you to store key-value pairs or typed objects with protocol buffers.
+DataStore uses Kotlin coroutines and Flow to store info asynchronously, consistently, and transactionally.

 ### [Dependency-injection-with-hilt](https://developer.android.com/training/dependency-injection/hilt-android)
 Hilt is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.
 Doing manual dependency injection requires you to construct every class and its dependencies by hand, and to use containers to reuse and manage dependencies.